 Well I’ll let you know it has strong resistance, a multi-function monitor, and is built by a reputable fitness company.

-We all know rowing provides a great total-body workout and is an excellent calorie burning machine.
+Plus, we all know rowing provides a great total-body workout, it’s low impact, and is an excellent calorie burning machine!

-However, there are a few things about the BodyCraft VR100 that aren’t easily spotted, like monitor issues and even if BodyCraft themselves would recommend it.
+However, there are a few things about the BodyCraft VR100 that aren’t easily spotted.
+Issues with the monitor and even BodyCraft may not recommend this model!

-Read below to find out the whole story of the VR100 and my final buying recommendation.
+Read the full VR100 review below to find out the whole story and my final buying recommendation.

 The BodyCraft VR100 Rowing Machine is a combination of air and magnetic resistance.

 Combining two of the best resistance types gives the VR100 a unique feel and excellent resistance.

 Air resistance operates by pulling the handle and spinning the flywheel.
 The faster you spin the flywheel, the more resistance you feel.